Sebnem Gurler-Oakman - IT Director for TUII & RUB

 I have always been fascinated by the area of business engagement; the usage of technology at top capacity and the continuous improvements that can be gained through effective collaboration.
 My motto is; connect, communicate, collaborate!

-In my role as the Geography Information Technology Director for Turkey, Russia, Ukraine, Israel and Iran, aswell as Unilever Central Asia, I am responsible for partnering with all business functions by providing IT services, integrating changes and new initiatives on the ground to achieve superior user experience and business growth.
+In my role as the Geography Information Technology Director for Turkey, Russia, Ukraine, Israel and Iran, as well as Unilever Central Asia, I am responsible for partnering with all business functions by providing IT services, integrating changes and new initiatives on the ground to achieve superior user experience and business growth.

 I have been working for Unilever for more than 20 years and have held various roles across IT, as part of local, regional and global teams.
 The opportunity to work with diverse teams, cultures and ways of working on many transformation programmes has made this an exciting time.

-So called ‘Supporting Functions’ are today as critical as traditional core functions in companies; they are now key enablers for growth and competetive advantages.
+So called ‘Supporting Functions’ are today as critical as traditional core functions in companies; they are now key enablers for growth and competitive advantages.
 It is impossible to market and sell goods while also creating a winning culture without the commitment of the whole company.
 Having worked in various IT projects and services for 21 years, I have realised that a real business partnering mindset can have a huge impact on the business’ value which supporting functions can generate.

 The most important aspect in building a successful supporting function is having a strategic business partner positioned to support the functions they are working with.
 As an IT professional I am focused on positioning IT as a key, strategic business partner for all functions, and this has been a focus throughout my career.